 Our aim is to initiate a dialogue with companies directly, in the first instance.
 In the case of an unsuccessful (attempt at) engagement, we will seek to leverage the variety of tools at our disposal, including our membership in investor networks that conduct collective engagement, the ability to vote (or file proposals) at companies' annual general meetings.
 Where appropriate, we may seek to apply public pressure through public statements in the media or in our reporting.
-Finally, if we feel a company's unmanaged sustainability risks have reached an unacceptable level, we may sell or take a short position in, a company's securities.
+Finally, if we feel a company's unmanaged sustainability risks have reached an unacceptable level, we may sell the company's securities.